lclc/Meritocratic-Governance-Model-template/MeritocraticGovernance.md

 Members of the PMC do not have significant authority over other members of the community, although it is the PMC that votes on new committers.
 It also makes decisions when community consensus cannot be reached.
 In addition, the PMC has access to the project’s private mailing list and its archives.
 This list is used for sensitive issues, such as votes for new committers and legal matters that cannot be discussed in public.
 It is never used for project management or planning.

 Membership of the PMC is by invitation from the existing PMC members.
 A nomination will result in discussion and then a vote by the existing PMC members.
 PMC membership votes are subject to consensus approval of the current PMC members.

-**PMC Chair**

-The PMC Chair is a single individual, voted for by the PMC members.
-Once someone has been appointed Chair, they remain in that role until they choose to retire, or the PMC casts a two-thirds majority vote to remove them.

-The PMC Chair has no additional authority over other members of the PMC: the role is one of coordinator and facilitator.
-The Chair is also expected to ensure that all governance processes are adhered to, and has the casting vote when the project fails to reach consensus.

 **Support**